jregio/chinese_vocab/README.md

 # Chinese Vocabulary Checker

-A simple web application that helps you identify known Chinese characters and words from your vocabulary list.
+A web application that helps you identify known Chinese characters and words from your vocabulary list.

 ## Features

-- Paste any Chinese text and check it against your vocabulary list
+- Paste any Chinese text and check it against your vocabulary lists
 - Known characters/words are highlighted in light blue
 - Unknown characters are highlighted in orange
 - Multi-character words are detected (up to 4 characters)
 - Hover over highlighted words to see pinyin and definition
+- Visual statistics showing the breakdown of known vs unknown characters
+- Support for two vocabulary sources (CI and YT)

 ## How to Use

-1. Open `index.html` in a web browser
+1. Start the local server using one of the provided server options:
+   - Node.js: `node server.js`
+   - Python: `python server.py`
+2. Open your browser and navigate to `http://localhost:3000`
-2. Paste Chinese text into the textarea
+3. Paste Chinese text into the textarea
-3. Click "Check Vocabulary" button
+4. Click "Check Vocabulary" button
-4. The processed text will appear below with appropriate highlighting
+5. The processed text will appear below with appropriate highlighting
-5. Hover over blue highlighted characters to see their pronunciation and meaning
+6. Hover over blue highlighted characters to see their pronunciation and meaning
+7. View character statistics to track your vocabulary coverage

-## Vocabulary File
+## Vocabulary Files

+The application uses two vocabulary files:

+### 1. vocab_ci.txt
-The application uses `vocab_ci.txt` which should be in the tab-separated format:
+Main vocabulary list in tab-separated format:
 ```
 character/word    pinyin    definition
 ```